 - If cooling is not adequate, then 5-10ml/kg of cold (refrigerated) intravenous sodium chloride 0.9% can be given over 15-30 minutes to achieve the desired temperature

-- Gastric and bladder washouts with cold sodium chloride 0.9% infusion fluid can only be used under the supervision of the on-duty Intensivist (this is unlicensed use of sodium chloride 0.9% infusion fluid)
+- Gastric and bladder washouts with cold sodium chloride 0.9% infusion fluid can only be used under the supervision of the duty Intensivist (unlicensed use of sodium chloride 0.9% infusion fluid)

 - In rare instances Continuous Veno-Venous Hemofilatration Dialysis (CVVHD) can be used to cool patients when other strategies have failed but the benefits must outweigh the risks

-- Core temperature must be monitored using an appropriately placed oesophageal probe (mid-oesophageal)
+- Core temperature should be using an appropriately placed oesophageal probe (mid-oesophagus)

 - Usual PICU blood tests according to clinical status (see blood testing on PICU Guide)